FAQs: Frequently Asked Questions

 -

-In addition to the online (community) support, for those not on the ‘home’ tier you may contact us to describe your needs and build a tailored solution.
+In addition to the online (community) support, those on the ‘enterprise’ tier should contact us to describe your needs and consider use of the ‘co-administrator’ variant of the Enterprise tier plan so that we may assist your with your deployment.

 - What is considered ‘heavy’ load?